DevelAngel/swayr/README.md

   according to the the given [criteria query](#swayr-commands-criteria).
 The command immediately exits non-zero if there is no matching window at all.

-All above commands except for `switch-to-urgent-or-lru-window` also have a flag `--skip-lru-if-current-doesnt-match` which is like `--skip-lru` but skips the LRU window only if the currently focused window is no matching window (by app name, mark, or criteria).
+All above commands also have a flag `--skip-lru-if-current-doesnt-match` which is like `--skip-lru` but skips the LRU window only if the currently focused window is no matching window (by app name, mark, or criteria).
+Note that `switch-to-urgent-or-lru-window` has this flag for purely technical reasons but it has no effect there.

 The `switch-to-app-or-urgent-or-lru-window` can be conveniently used to define switch-to-or-start commands for your favorite applications, e.g., I have those: